sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --metrics.filterList  List all configured filters for metrics in the data folder (configuredMetrics.txt)  [boolean] [default: false]
   --metrics.filter      Add/change/remove filters for metrics.
 If you want to send all metrics, use: *+ .
 If you want to remove all current metrics and send only the coach score: *- coach.summary.score.*  [array]

-WebPageTest
-  --webpagetest.host               The domain of your WebPageTest instance.  [default: "https://www.webpagetest.org"] --webpagetest.key                The API key for you WebPageTest instance.
-  --webpagetest.location           The location for the test  [default: "Dulles:Chrome"] --webpagetest.connectivity       The connectivity for the test.  [default: "Cable"] --webpagetest.runs               The number of runs per URL.  [default: 3] --webpagetest.custom             Execute arbitrary Javascript at the end of a test to collect custom metrics.
-  --webpagetest.file               Path to a script file --webpagetest.script             The WebPageTest script as a string.
-  --webpagetest.includeRepeatView  Do repeat or single views  [boolean] [default: false] --webpagetest.private            Wanna keep the runs private or not  [boolean] [default: true] --webpagetest.timeline           Activates Chrome tracing and get the devtools.timeline (only works for Chrome).  [boolean] [default: false]

 Slack
   --slack.hookUrl       WebHook url for the Slack team (check https://<your team>.slack.com/apps/manage/custom-integrations).
   --slack.userName      User name to use when posting status to Slack.  [default: "Sitespeed.io"]